 So if you focus on Facebook, you can determine what is performing the best there instead of everywhere.

-Note: You have a limited amount of searches before you have to pay for premium.
+Note: You have a limited amount of searches before you have to pay for the premium version.

 Ahrefs is our content idea and keyword research tool of choice.
 It takes some time to get used to it and use it effectively.
 But once you figure out how to use it, it will become an essential tool in your content marketing toolset.